exakat/php-dictionary/dictionary.rst

 ``ArrayObject`` is a native class that provides the functionality of an array with the added features of an object.
 It extends the base ``ArrayObject`` class and implements the ``ArrayAccess``, ``Countable``, ``IteratorAggregate``, and ``Serializable`` interfaces.

-With ``ArrayObject``, it is possible to reate objects that have the behavior of arrays, meaning it is possible to access array elements as properties and use object-oriented methods to manipulate the array.
+With ``ArrayObject``, it is possible to create objects that have the behavior of arrays, meaning it is possible to access array elements as properties and use object-oriented methods to manipulate the array.

 Operator such as append ``[]``, or foreach() loops are then available with those objects.